DPIRD-DMA/OmniCloudMask/README.md

 -   If you are processing many files try to use the 'predict_from_load_func' as it preloads data during inference, resulting in faster processing.
 -   In some rare cases OmniCloudMask may fail to detect cloud if the raster data is clipped by sensor saturation or preprocessing, this results in image regions with no remaining texture to enable detection.
 To resolve this simply preprocess these regions and set the areas to 0, the no data value.
 -   OmniCloudMask expects Red, Green and NIR bands, however if you don't have a NIR band then we have seen reasonable results passing Red Green BLUE bands into the model instead.
+-   If you are processing more than 10-20 scenes using predict_from_load_func try turning on 'compile_models' it should reduce processing times by 10-20%.

 ## Parameters